 Paula's Place Bed and Breakfast caters to just one group per night whether it is one guest or six.
 They can relax in the guest lounge with a large screen TV, enjoy a snack at the in-suite table or have a BBQ in the back yard picnic area, as well as walk the nearby trails.
 Then they can enjoy the comfortable queen-size beds in each of the two bedrooms, plus the full size couch/hideabed in the guest lounge.
 Of course, there is a full hot breakfast in the morning.

-Reservations made before May 15, 2019 receive $10 per night off the room cost.
+Reservations made before May 15, 2024 receive $10 per night off the summer rates room cost.

-When accompanied by two adults, children 15 and under are half price.
+When accompanied by two adults, children 12 and under are half price.
 Children 3 and under are free.